Aboriginal and Torres Strait Islander mental health

 This page brings together resources to support the work of health professionals in improving knowledge and understanding of Aboriginal and Torres Strait Islander mental health issues.

-Our Aboriginal & Torres Strait Islander Mental Health Committee
+Our Aboriginal and Torres Strait Islander Mental Health Committee

 The RANZCP's Aboriginal and Torres Strait Islander Mental Health Committee is composed of psychiatrists who have direct experience working in Aboriginal and Torres Strait Islander mental health, as well as Aboriginal and Torres Strait Islander community members who are involved in mental health service provision and policy development.